Employability & Skills Guide

 Is a new programme which aims to help anyone who is over 18 and not in work.
 The programme is designed to help you get into work by developing your skills in things such as; CV writing, confidence building and digital technology.
 For full details you can download their leaflet here.

 Did you know if you are attending the job centre, you can get free career advice from the National Careers Service, this can be over the phone or face-to-face.
 All you have to do is call the local office on 0117 4030150 or you can visit their website here.
 They can also help with you to make or update your CV.

-Provides in-depth support to young people aged 15-18 to move towards education, employment and training.
+The #Focus 5 project provides tailored support to young people ages 15 to 18, who are unemployed or out of education but who demonstrate a genuine desire to change their lives for the better.
 Young people will work with a key worker to develop their own plan. #Focus 5 looks at 5 key employability skills identified by employers as being the gateway to employment. #Focus 5 can benefit many young people including those with SEND, mental health issues and care leavers.
 To find out more visit their website www.cswfocus5.co.uk

 Can’t find what you’re looking for or do you have ideas for this page?
 Tell us, using the box below.